Be careful where you go to have your tattoo removed!

 Laser Tattoo Removal Machines Explained.

-Dr Catherine MacInnes, Renude Laser Clinic Director, covers all the things you need to know about the different laser machines presently being used for laser tattoo removal, including the different variations of Q-switched lasers.
+Dr Catherine MacInnes, Renude Laser Clinic Director, covers all the things you need to know about the different laser machines presently being used for laser tattoo removal, including the different variations of Q-switched and Pico lasers.
 You will also understand why some companies who claim they can completely remove all tattoo colours are telling furfies because from a scientific perspective.
 The technology they use cannot possibly do the job.

 Some early forms of tattoo removal included the injection or application of wine, lime, garlic or pigeon excrement can you believe!
 Before the development of laser tattoo removal methods, common tattoo removal techniques included dermabrasion, acid, scrubbing the skin with salt, and surgical removal.
-Fortunately Q-switched lasers now offer state of the art safe and effective tattoo removal.
+Fortunately Q-switched and Pico lasers now offer state of the art safe and effective tattoo removal.

 But beware!
 Not all tattoo removal machines were created equal.